Brackmeister/keycloak_brokering_tests/README.md

    1. Click "Get New Access Token" in Postman
    2. In the window that opens click the "idp" button below "Or sign in with"
    3. Enter Username `user` and Password `user` and click the "Sign In" button
+4. Use this token to execute the request to get the original id_token of the identity provider
+   1. Click "Proceed" after successful login
+   2. Click "Use Token" after selecting the new token
+   3. Click "Send" on the actual request